 We serve an outstanding client base which includes major estate owners, owner-occupiers, tenants, commercial lenders, property investors, family businesses, charities, community bodies and private individuals.
 All receive the same attentive level of service, geared to be responsive and effective in helping them achieve their goals.

 We also have very strong market presence and connections with intermediaries across Scotland and beyond.
 Providing the full spectrum of legal services needed by owners and occupiers of rural land, due to the size and range of specialisms we have, we can assemble dedicated project teams where required.
 We are members of Scottish Land & Estates, National Farmers Union of Scotland, the Agricultural Law Association and the Scottish Agricultural Arbiters & Valuers Association.
-We are also a supporter of RSABI.
+We are a supporter of RSABI and can advise on matters relating to Brexit.

 We have two specialists accredited in Agricultural Law by the Law Society of Scotland.
 We regularly contribute to professional bodies representing the rural sector.
 We also have access to property litigation experts and numerous lawyers in other disciplines from across the firm, such as private client, charity, corporate, planning and environment, energy, construction and employment.